JanHerca/urantiapedia/output/wikijs/en/help/github_setting.md

 ## Commit and push changes

-Your local repository is a fll copy of the project so you can save changes in it each time you have some changes that can be posted.
+Your local repositories are a full copy of the projects so you can save changes in them each time you have some changes that can be posted.

 1. You will see that you have changes when a number appears in the "Source control" button icon.
 2. Click in "Source control".